UnifiedPush/documentation/content/users/distributors/_index.md

 #### [Conversations](/users/distributors/conversations)

-Conversations is an XMPP instant messaging client for Android.
-It requires an XMPP server and a UnifiedPush rewrite proxy.
-The rewrite proxy is `up.conversations.im` by default, but this can be self hosted.
+Conversations is an XMPP instant messaging client for Android, with the ability to deliver UnifiedPush notifications using an existing XMPP account, on any server.
+This requires converting push notifications to XMPP messages first, which is done by a service hosted at `up.conversations.im`.

-The *rewrite proxy* converts UnifiedPush messages to XMPP messages.
+The service at `up.conversations.im` can also be self-hosted.
+It is called a *rewrite proxy* in UnifiedPush parlance.

 ### Other options